xieyuheng/inner/langs/coq/coq-in-a-hurry.md

   - Is it different from the space of types?

+    Think about sequent calculus and a stack of goals.

   - Can we express a goal as a type and view a tactic as a function?

     We will need record types, because in the context,